 Central Station

-Central Station is the main train and regional bus hub of the city; it is also the primary location for budget accommodation.
-To the western side of the station, you will find youth hostels, Paddy’s Market and Chinatown, with all its delicious, cheap eats.
-On the east is Surry Hills where bars, exciting food and hipsters rule.
+To the west, you’ll find youth hostels, Paddy’s Market and Chinatown, with all its delicious, cheap eats.
+On the east is Surry Hills, with bars, exciting food and hipsters.

 Hotels near Central Station